Federal Financial Aid

 The Thomas Nelson Community College Financial Aid School Code is 006871.
 The Financial Aid Office will receive your results electronically if the school code is listed.

-Complete the 2016-2017 FAFSA online at www.fafsa.gov.
-Students and parents must apply for a FSA ID number (formerly known as PIN)) which can be done on the FAFSA website.
+Complete the 2020-2021 FAFSA online at www.fafsa.gov.
+Students and parents must apply for an FSA ID number (formerly known as a PIN) which can be done on the FAFSA website.
 If you do not have Internet access, you may visit the Thomas Nelson Library or any other public library.

 - General Eligibility Requirements